 Nevertheless, the film does get the essential kookiness and perverse anti-values of the Addams Family sufficiently to work on many counts.
 It never quite hits a deliciously barbed vein of dark humour that ran through the 1990s films but there is sufficient series of visual gags concerning living houses, lions, octopi, weird plant creations and so forth in the background.
 It the prologue scenes, the film also serves as an Addams Family origin story, which we have never had before, depicting their marriage, their flight to New Jersey (Charles Addams’ home state) and the recruitment of Lurch, who is revealed to be an escapee from an asylum for the criminally insane, and their settling into the mansion.

-The one part where the film does find the vein of black humour are the scenes with Wednesday standing up to the bullying Bethany at school and conducting Frankenstein experiments with frogs, which come with suitable bite, There is also a dichotomy set up between the Addams’ kooky individuality and makeover host Margaux Needler and her blandly homogenous town, not very subtly named Assimilation.
+The one part where the film does find the essential Charles Addams vein of black humour are the scenes with Wednesday standing up to the bullying Bethany at school and conducting Frankenstein experiments with frogs, There is also a dichotomy set up between the Addams’ kooky individuality and makeover host Margaux Needler and her blandly homogenous town, not very subtly named Assimilation.
 There is the appealing scene where we see Wednesday having decided to join them and retuning home wearing a pink outfit.
 However, this is quickly reversed only a couple of scenes later and the idea that the Addams are as much about conformity as Margaux is thrown aside.
-Margaux’s villainy never amounts to much of a battle of values – as say the hilarious Pocahontas scene in Addams Family Values did – and she is overcome with a disappointingly casual flick of the plot switch.
+Margaux’s villainy never amounts to much of a battle of values – as say the hilarious Pocahontas scene in Addams Family Values did – and she is defeated with a disappointingly casual flick of the plot switch.